temporalio/documentation/docs-src/cluster-ops-context/intro.md

 ### Temporal CLI

-Temporal CLI is a tool for interacting with Temporal from the command line and a distribution of Temporal server and web UI that runs as a single process with zero runtime dependencies.
+Temporal CLI is a tool for interacting with Temporal from the command line and a distribution of Temporal server and Web UI that runs as a single process with zero runtime dependencies.
 It supports persistence to disk and in-memory mode through SQLite.

 **Install the Temporal CLI**